top of page

 5. Scoring is individual per entry per judge per Event.

 a.
-A judge determines the entry's qualification by adherence to the Event challenge and the score by use of the Event's listed Core Concepts.
+A judge determines the entry's qualification by adherence to the Event challenge and the score by use of the Event's listed Core Concepts as well as overall writing quality.

 b.
 An entry's Event score is determined by averaging the judges' scores for that entry.